yowainwright/yowainwright.github.io/content/lightweight-intelligent-completion-in-zsh.md

 ---
-title: Lightweight Intelligent Completion in Zsh
+title: 'Lightweight Intelligent Completion in Zsh'
 date: '2024-05-05'
 path: '/lightweight-intelligent-completion-in-zsh/'
-meta: This post provides some quick tips on how to get intelligent completion in Zsh without the bloat.
+meta: 'This post provides some quick tips on how to get intelligent completion in Zsh without the bloat.'
 categories:
   - code
   - zsh
+  - terminal
+  - bash
 ---

 Over the last few years, exciting user interface ideas have come on the scene for terminals like [Fig](https://github.com/withfig/fig) and [Warp](https://github.com/warpdotdev/Warp).
 These tools provide great initial development experiences.
-However, after dealing with high memory usage which slows down other areas of software engineering workflows, I found myself asking, "Is there a way I can get similar functionality without the bloat?"
+However, after dealing with high memory usage which slows down other areas of software engineering workflows, I found myself asking, 'Is there a way I can get similar functionality without the bloat?'

 ## TL;DR